wooandoo/ember-rails/README.md

     templates/
     views/

+Or if you configurate this plugin by component

+  config.handlebars.by_component = true

+then the directory structure under `app/assets/javascripts` has to be just:

+  components/

+And so, you create all file for a component in a subfoder:

+- route
+- controller
+- view
+- template (handlebars)

 Additionally, it will add the following lines to `app/assets/javascripts/application.js`.
 By default, it uses the Rails Application's name and creates an `rails_app_name.js` file to setup application namespace and initial requires:

     //= require ember